xbrize/brize_auth/README.md

-# Brize Auth :construction:
+# Brize Auth

 A minimalistic and async authentication library.

-Still a WIP, not in a usable state.
+Still a WIP, not production ready.
 Roadmap at bottom.

 ## Setup